bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 The first ZIO feature I got hooked on was [error management](https://zio.dev/reference/error-management/).
 Previously I would have used constructs like Try, Either, Option to handle errors.
 These constructs are great and they make functional composition of errors much more elegant than using try/catch blocks (which are actually not composable at all).
 But ZIO's error handling mechanisms goes to the next level.
 They provide a domain-driven, unified, functional, explicit, type-safe way of dealing with failures.
 Handling errors with ZIO for my application felt like a breeze and the code felt easy to read and crucially, easier to test.
 Just make sure to follow the "[Best practices](https://zio.dev/reference/error-management/best-practices/algebraic-data-types)" section from the ZIO reference guide.
 Based on this, I think that one of the most important early decisions you need to take is to **_model your domain errors_**.

 Intermezzo: I mention things that "compose well" and "functional composition".
 What does it mean and why is it a big deal?
 Coming back to the "pipes" analogy - we want to construct a program from smaller pipes, each having a specific role and we want to be able to join them together neatly so that the information can flow through this architecture correctly.
 These pipes are reusable (because the effects just describe code, they don't actually run it) and they can be reused and composed with other pipes in whatever ways we see fit.
 Mathematically functions compose well and this is the model that the effects take as well.
-And this is because Effect instances (as in ZIO[R, E, A]), just like functions, _do not have side effects_.
+And this is because Effect instances (as in `ZIO[R, E, A]`), just like functions, _do not have side effects_.
 It's only the code they wrap that may have side effects (like reading from a socket or modifying a file, or even printing something on the console).

 ### Dependency injection
 Most JVM developers would be familiar with the concept of "dependency injection" which was made popular by the Spring framework.
 The main idea is that when you assemble the application (at the top level), you loosely couple its components, so that you can easily swap different implementations for various situations.
 This is also called "_inversion of control_".

 ZIO also provides its own ability to wire together an application, but it does so "natively", using `ZLayer[-RIn, +E, +ROut]`, which has many similarities to `ZIO[R, E, A]`.

 I must admit that in the beginning I wasn't quite sure about using this feature in my application, primarily because I didn't feel the need to use an IoC framework for a very long time.
 However, with most of the libraries in the ZIO ecosystem there is no getting away from understanding and using `ZLayers` (and `ZEnvironment`).
 And fairly quickly I actually got to like it.
 I think that the feature that contributed mostly to that was [Automatic layer construction](https://zio.dev/reference/di/automatic-layer-construction/).
-In terms of what it achieves it is similar to the [Spring Autowired](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) annotation, but I find the ZIO approach more elegant because the developer experience is better - there is no metaprogramming involved and everything is statically type-checked.
+In terms of what it achieves it is similar to the [Spring Autowired](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Autowired.html) annotation, but I find the ZIO approach more elegant because the developer experience is better.
+There is no metaprogramming involved and everything is statically type-checked.
 You even get really nice compiler messages when you forget to provide some required layers.

 Manual compositions seems to be nice as well, although I haven't used it much so far.

 It takes a bit of getting used to, especially understanding sometimes unexpected environment requirements, but the compiler always points you into the right direction, because these layers always compose in a functionally correct way.

-As you may expect, the ZIO runtime also manages the lifecycle of the layers, creating and destroying them (if required) automatically in the appropriate order. `ZLayer.scoped` wrapping `ZIO.acquireRelease` is very useful in these situations, as in the example below, in which a [Testcontainers](https://www.testcontainers.org/) [Localstack](https://www.testcontainers.org/modules/localstack/) container is wrapped in a ZLayer and it is started and stopped by ZIO automatically:
+As you may expect, the ZIO runtime also manages the lifecycle of the layers, creating and destroying them (if required) automatically in the appropriate order
+`ZLayer.scoped` wrapping `ZIO.acquireRelease` is very useful in these situations, as in the example below, in which a [Testcontainers](https://www.testcontainers.org/) [Localstack](https://www.testcontainers.org/modules/localstack/) container is wrapped in a ZLayer and it is started and stopped by ZIO automatically:
 ```scala
 private val localStackContainerLayer: ZLayer[Any, Nothing, LocalStackV2Container] =
   ZLayer.scoped {